hausen8/cold-end/README.md

 2) Uncomment (define) the appropriate OLED display in config.h.
 Note that only one display at one time is allowed so dont' forget to comment the other one.

+3) Uncomment (define) "momentary_switch" if you want to use monentary switches.

+4) Flash your ColdEND controller, vent the system and try the coolant potentiometer range.
+   If your coolant output is too high and you have already set your microsteps to maximum, decrease "max_flow_rate" and reflash the ColdEND controller.
+The table below shows you how values and stepper RPM correlate.

-3) Flash your ColdEND, vent the system, make sure that the mist knob is fully turned clockwise for maximum lubrication and turn the spit knob fully counterclockwise to deactivate spit mode.
+5) Make sure that the coolant knob is fully turned clockwise for maximum lubrication and turn the spit knob fully counterclockwise to deactivate spit mode.
 Meter your lubrication output over 15 minutes and multiply the value by 4 to get the maximum quantity in milliliter per hour.

-4) Edit "max_ml_per_hour" in config.h to the correct values and reflash your ColdEND.
+6) Edit "max_ml_per_hour" in config.h to the correct values and reflash your ColdEND.

-**ATTENTION:** Up from v1.3, https://github.com/PaulStoffregen/TimerOne library is required!

-**NOTE:** If spit mode at times does not start, it is most likely that your mist switch is bouncing.
-In this case, increase "switch_debounce" slightly.

-**NOTE:** If your stepper speed is too high and you have already set your microsteps to maximum, decrease "max_flow_rate" which defines the stepper timing.
-After changing the value, you will need to repeat steps 3 and 4 to calibrate the displayed quantity.

-Value | Frequency | rpm
+Value | Frequency | RPM
 ------|-----------|----
 500000 |     1 Hz |  0,0185 rpm
 250000 |     2 Hz |  0,0370 rpm